Videos Show UHS Hospital Staff Assaulting Young Patients

 The hospital denied the incident had happened, Todd said.
 Her daughter was probably exaggerating, Todd remembered being told.

-A third parent, Meghan Parsons, said she was on the phone with her son Jordan while he was at Hill Crest earlier this year.
+A third parent, Meghan Parson, said she was on the phone with her son Jordan while he was at Hill Crest earlier this year.
 As they were talking, she heard a man, who Jordan said was a staff member, tell her son, “Give me the phone now before I beat the fuck out of you,” followed by muffled sounds of him shouting.
 The line went dead.
 Immediately she called back, but her concerns were dismissed.
 She spent the night in agony, she said, wondering if her son was OK.

 Advertisement